MoTheExalted/CISC-4900/README.md

 By being able to segment a patient's organs faster and with accuracy, heart specialists can spend more time planning for the treatment of their patient because they can see their patient's heart. [^1]

 ### My Objective:
-The goal of this project is to make and evaluate a machine-learning model for automated segmentation from cardiac magnetic resonance imaging (MRI). [^2]
+The goal of this project is to make and evaluate a machine-learning model for the automated segmentation of cardiac magnetic resonance images (MRI). [^2]
-The model would be able to accurately segment the cardiac structures like left atrium, right atrium, left ventricle, right ventricle, and myocardium to enable a heart specialist to better diagnose and treat their patient.
+The model would be able to accurately segment the left ventricle to enable heart specialists and doctors to better diagnose and treat their patients.
+I don't believe there is enough time in the course to make it into a usable tool where a doctor could put an MRI of what may be a left ventricle.
+Therefore I will use the semester to make, tune, and then compare my model to others, such as those available in the MONAI Model Zoo.[^3]

 ### Methodology:
 1. Obtain a dataset for training, validation, and testing [^2]